mikemac1/reading-notes-102/code-201/class-01.md

     Written by Mike McCarty

-### Describe How HTML, CSS, and JS files Are “Parsed”
+### Describe How HTML, CSS, and JS Files Are “Parsed”

 Parsing is a very critical step from having a webpage on a server to seeing the page on the user's screen.
 A client's browser must have the HTML data and links to external CSS & JS files.
 The intial step for parsing is building the page based on the DOM (Document Object Model) & utilizing tokens.
 The tokens can assign specific pieces that represent pieces of the DOM and to be requested from the server.
 It is important for developers to understand this process as it greatly impacts latency & how the client's machine is single threaded.
 Bottom line a user wants their page quickly and design of a webpage can impact how a browser parses the HTML, CSS, & JS data.